shoaibailabs/Deep-learning-projects-by-TensorFlow-/README.md

 ▶️ Usage

-Run any project:
+Run the project:

 python main.py

 ---

-🧠 Technologies Used
+🧠 Model Details

-- Python 🐍
-- TensorFlow 🔥
-- NumPy
+- Model Type: Artificial Neural Network (ANN)
-- Matplotlib
+- Task: Image Classification
-- Machine Learning & Deep Learning concepts
+- Output: Digit prediction (0–9)
+- Dataset: MNIST-like handwritten digits

 ---

-📌 Goals of This Repository

-- Learn deep learning by building projects
-- Understand TensorFlow workflows
-- Practice real-world AI problem solving
-- Improve coding and ML skills
+📊 Results

+The model learns patterns from pixel data and predicts handwritten digits with good accuracy.

 ---

-📈 Future Improvements
+📌 Future Improvements

-- Add CNN-based image classification projects
-- Add NLP projects using TensorFlow
-- Add GUI or Web deployment
+- Upgrade to Convolutional Neural Network (CNN)
-- Improve model accuracy with tuning
+- Improve accuracy with hyperparameter tuning
+- Add GUI for drawing digits
+- Deploy as a web application

 ---

 🤝 Contribution

-Feel free to fork this repository and contribute improvements or new projects.
+Contributions are welcome!
+Feel free to improve the model or add new features.

 ---

 📄 License

-This project is open-source and available under the MIT License.
+This project is open-source under the MIT License.

 ---

 👨‍💻 Author

 Your Name
-(Add your GitHub or LinkedIn profile here)
+(Add your GitHub / LinkedIn here)

 ---